Washington Avenue Pier

 Interpretive signage relates the site’s history as the nations’ first Navy Yard and Philadelphia’s immigration station where over one-million people entered the United States.
 The most striking feature at Washington Avenue Pier is the “Land Buoy”, a 55-foot public art piece by artist Jody Pinto and fabricated by Salter Spiral Stair.
 The impressive spiral staircase allows visitors to take in spectacular views of the waterfront while honoring the site’s history of immigration.

-The Washington Avenue Pier will also serve as the northern anchor of a planned ecological park and recreational trail system running to Pier 68, which is currently under construction and expected to open in 2015.
+The Washington Avenue Pier will also serve as the northern anchor of a planned ecological park and recreational trail system running to Pier 68, which will open in October 2015.

 For more information on Washington Avenue Pier, click the button below.